Details zur Publikation

 Menezes, R., Calabrese, J.M., Fagan, W.F., Prado, P.I., Martinez-Garcia, R. (2025):

-The range-resident logistic model: a new framework to formalize the population-dynamics consequences of range residency
+The range-resident logistic model: a new framework to formalise the population-dynamics consequences of range residency